perceivelab/deeplearning-24/index.md

 - Please refer to the Lessons page for further details about topics and timing of the classes.

 ## NEWS
+- May 30, 2024 - The schedule for paper presentation is
 - May 30, 2024 - The overleaf template for project report is available [here](https://www.overleaf.com/read/fttvfxqgvfvs#16a116).
 The report must be submitted at least 24 hours before project discussion.
 - May 04, 2024 - The 2024 Kaggle Challenge#2 is available [here](https://www.kaggle.com/t/c552471c93464d6bb5987f75347b86bd). **DEADLINE: June 09, 2024**.
 - May 04, 2024 - The 2024 Kaggle Challenge#1 is available [here](https://www.kaggle.com/t/685b66202c804425b069bedcafa3326b).  **DEADLINE: June 09, 2024**.